mittons/PoCofOneIntent/README.md

+# Definition of the PoC of Intent Of PoC
 This repository demonstrates that I expressed a very specific, razor sharp, intent in the introdcutory text of my [DogDispalyOverivew](https://github.com/mittons/DogDisplayOverview?tab=readme-ov-file#introduction), or atleast it give a proof of concept, towards the pontential, that i did, have extermely focused, premdidated intent.
 When I wrote that text.